Hey fellow wives and moms! Do you ever stop and think “I’m not fun anymore?” ME TOO. Let’s talk about what to do about it!

 Learn to lighten up.
 It’s going to be okay if the kids go to bed late.
 (I’m talking to myself here!)
 It’s okay to spoil everyone’s dinner with a treat occasionally.
 Being adventurous means being spontaneous and flexible.

-This past 4th of July we decided super last minute to keep the kids up late to go watch fireworks.
+For example, one 4th of July when the oldest two kids were really young we decided super last minute to keep them up late to go watch fireworks.
 I wasn’t sure if it was a good idea but I decided to just go for it and you know what?
 We had so much fun!
 And the kids did great.
 And even if they hadn’t, it would have been fine.

 Be an adventurous wife!
 Flirt with your husband, even if you feel ridiculous haha.
 Try new things together.
 Laugh together.